Need a Dog Dental Cleaning? Top Questions from Castle Rock Families

 Some dogs need to come in more often for a dental cleaning.
 It depends on their breed and genetics.

 For example, smaller dog breeds often need more timely visits.

 Also, if your dog has periodontal disease, he or she will need more frequent teeth cleanings.

 #2: What’s the best age to get the first dog dental cleaning?

 Again, it depends on your dog.

-Some don’t need a dog dental cleaning until they’re six or seven years old.
+Some don’t need a dog dental cleaning until they’re 6 or 7 years old.

-Other dogs — especially smaller dog breeds — need a dental cleaning by the time they’re two years old.
+Other dogs — especially smaller dog breeds — need a dental cleaning by the time they’re 2 years old.

 We’re happy to check your dog’s teeth and let you know the right timing for your dog.

 #3: Do I really need to bring my dog in once a year for teeth cleaning?